ssbc/ssb-subset-replication-spec/README.md

 This api replaces getFeed, getFeedReverse, getMessagesOfType of [partial replication v1].
 This leaves getTangle.

+This should be used in conjunction with [ssb-secure-partial-feed].

 Open questions:
  - EBT like sync based on queries, so like observable but more general
  - How do you define a succint way to get new messages based on your